andrewhao/sample-rails-phoenix-shared-sessions/README.md

+# Rails, meet Phoenix

-# Migrating to Phoenix with Rails session sharing
+### Migrating to Phoenix with Rails session sharing

 You've heard the buzz about Phoenix and Elixir - about its fantastic concurrency features and its great developer tooling and fast-growing ecosystem.
 That's great!
 You're already plotting to build your company's next Big Thing on this new technology platform.